FAQGURU/FAQGURU/topics/en/css.md

 * https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor

 [[↑] Back to top](#CSS)
 ### Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
-(Senior)

 _Retina_ is just a marketing term to refer to high resolution screens with a pixel ratio bigger than 1.
 The key thing to know is that using a pixel ratio means these displays are emulating a lower resolution screen in order to show elements with the same size.
 Nowadays we consider all mobile devices _retina_ defacto displays.